John 1:10: Analysis

 According to Irish Archbishop John McEvilly, the second part of the verse tells us that the blind sinful world did not know and worship him, since it was caught up in worldly business.
 Later, in John 17:11, Jesus states that he is "no longer in the world".
+Heinrich Meyer observes the occurrence three times of the word κόσμος (kosmos), commenting that the repetition, "where, on the last occasion, the word has the narrower sense of the world of mankind, gives prominence to [a] mournful antithesis".

 Commentary from the Church Fathers

+Thomas Aquinas assembled the following quotations regarding this verse from the early Fathers of the Church: